-And some so called discount websites like OverStock are just over hyped stores that make you think you’re getting a good deal, but in reality they jack their prices up so much that even with the so called “discount” you end up paying much more for a lot of stuff than you would on other sites.
+And some so-called “discount websites,” like OverStock, are just over hyped stores that make you think you’re getting a good deal, but in reality they jack their prices up so much that even with the so called “discount” you end up paying much more for a lot of stuff than you would on other sites.

-And if you’re one of those people who shop online, you owe it to yourself to use a few of these websites and tools to save some of your hard-earned money with just a few clicks.
+If you’re one of those people who shop online, you owe it to yourself to use a few of these websites and tools to save some of your hard-earned money with just a few clicks.

 This is a top-rated deal site, and updates deals all the time.
 The newest ones are always listed on top.